dvla/dvla.github.io/content/posts/2023-08-cron-generator-gem/index.md

 ## How it started

 I was setting up cron jobs in Drone for the CI/CD pipeline on the Application TYR project.
+We needed to stagger build times to ease pressure on the CI/CD infrastructure.

 I found the UI in Drone to be rather restrictive regarding the schedules you could set for a cron job.

 The Drone UI: